digitalrebar/doc/deployment/install/quick.rst

    #.
 It's HTTPS, so you must accept the self-signed SSL certificate.
 #.
 Add a AWS Provider from the "Nodes...Providers" menu:

    #.
-Add a provider using your AWS Credentials
+Add a provider using your AWS Credentials.
    #. optionally, you can also add GCE and Packet.net API Credentials
 #.
 Add 2+ nodes from the "Nodes" menu:

    #.
 Add nodes from form at the top of the Nodes page.
 The API has additional options.
    #.
 Detailed `Instructions here <../provider.rst>`_.